 · Paying for various experts to testify on your behalf

 · Paying for court reporting and deposition services

 · Expenses associated with gathering medical records and other evidence to support your claim

 · Paying for the services of an accident reconstruction specialist

-After we have issued payment for all liens and legal fees, we will write you a check for the remainder of the settlement balance and forward it to your home address.
-This typically takes less than six weeks.
+After we have issued payment for all liens and legal fees, we will write you a personal injury settlement check for the remainder of the balance and forward it to your home address.
+This time frame typically takes less than six weeks.

 Because the three-week provision doesn’t apply to the city or its municipalities, you should expect a longer wait for your settlement funds.
 However, it’s incumbent on the insurance company and the defense attorney for the city or a municipality to act as quickly as possible in sending your winning settlement to your personal injury attorney for disbursement.

-If you have further questions about the process of receiving a settlement check or how settlements are paid out, we invite you to contact our firm for a free lawyer consultation.
+If you have further questions about the process of receiving a settlement check or how settlements are paid out, we invite you to contact our personal injury law firm for a free consultation at 212-268-3222.
 The attorney you meet with will provide you with more information about the settlement process and personal injury law in general.